Laramy-K Lens Tint Color Reference

 1. Sunglass Tints: These tints are uniform in color and depth, commonly used in non-polarized sunglasses.
 Popular colors include grey/black, green, and brown.

 2. Cosmetic Tints: This category includes uniform solid tints and gradients used for aesthetic or fashion purposes.
-Fashion tints can used to great effect to personalize your eyewear collection
+Fashion tints can used to great effect to personalize your eyewear collection.

 3. Gradient Tints: A gradient tint has a gradual transition, usually darker at the top and lighter towards the bottom.